Hearts of Fire: Home media

 The film was due to be released on videocassette in the United States by Lorimar Home Entertainment in spring 1988 but was delayed following Lorimar's acquisition by Warner Bros..
 It was released in the United Kingdom.
 It was eventually released directly to video in the United States by Warner Home Video in 1990.
 The film was re-released on VHS by Warner Brothers on December 6, 1993.

 The film was released digitally for purchase through iTunes and Vudu.

 Reception

-The film was panned by critics.
-Variety lamented that it was "unfortunate that the last film of helmer Richard Marquand, who died shortly after completing it, should be Hearts of Fire" and that the film failed "to fire on all cylinders despite a nimble performance by the enigmatic Bob Dylan typecast as a reclusive rock star."
+The film was received negatively by critics.
+Variety lamented that it was "unfortunate that the last film of [director] Richard Marquand, who died shortly after completing it, should be Hearts of Fire" and that the film failed "to fire on all cylinders despite a nimble performance by the enigmatic Bob Dylan typecast as a reclusive rock star."
 Channel 4 deemed the film a "blunt instrument of 80s vacuity."
 DVDLaser stated that it is "a really bad movie," but also that the viewer's opinion of Bob Dylan is "the key to liking or disliking the film."

 Time Out London said that Dylan "hovers enigmatically on the sidelines, offering jaundiced comments."